 Yes, IGHR volunteers will help get you and your luggage to the hotel desk.
 At that point UGA Hotel staff will assist you.

-IGHR has partnered with the UGA Center for Continuing Education & Hotel to provide two optional pre-paid meal plans.
+IGHR has partnered with the UGA Center for Continuing Education & Hotel to provide optional pre-paid meal plans.
 These meals will be provided in the private banquet/ballroom area within the conference center.
-One evening meal – Wednesday – is included in IGHR tuition.
-A reception will be held immediately after orientation on Sunday.
+One evening meal – Thursday – is included in IGHR tuition.
+A light reception will be held immediately after orientation on Sunday.
 A link will be provided on the Meal Events page for those of you with special dietary needs to request a special diet meal ticket for Thursday's Dinner and meals purchased through the IGHR meal plans.
 The IGHR 2019 deadline to order a meal ticket and to request a special diet meal is 1 July 2019 at 11:55 p.m.
 (Eastern Time)

 There are two onsite restaurants and the Georgia Java coffee shop features coffee by one of Athens’ local coffee roasters Jittery Joe's.
 However, IGHR cannot guarantee that these two restaurants will be able to handle a large group within the scheduled lunch period.
 IGHR is advocating that attendees consider the meal plan option.

 There will be two 30 minute food and beverage breaks each day Monday through Thursday in the area outside the classrooms.
 Morning break will be 9:45-10:15 am and afternoon break 2:15–2:45 pm.
 Friday morning there will be one 15 minute refreshment break.
 The idea is to allow visiting and networking among attendees

 Each hotel room in the University of Georgia Center for Continuing Education & Hotel has a microwave, refrigerator, and coffee maker.